-We have implemented a CABMAN prototype for Linux using Java, Perl, shell-scripts and C++.
+We have implemented a CABMAN prototype for both Linux and Symbian OS.
 The purpose of this prototype was to carry out a feasibility study by evaluating the performance of the prediction algorithms.
 The ability to make predictions with acceptable errors is a key indicator of the real-life performance of CABMAN.